 In a large saucepan, combine pineapple, jalapeños, and calcium water.
 Over medium heat, bring to simmer, stirring frequently.
 Cook until the pineapple softens and takes on some translucency, about 20-25 minutes.

 Meanwhile, mix the sugar and pectin together in a small bowl.
 When the pineapple mixture is adequately cooked, add the sugar/pectin mixture to simmering fruit and stir until completely dissolved, about two minutes.

-Ladle into sterilized jars leaving at least ¼” headspace.
+Ladle into sterilized half-pint jars leaving at least ¼” headspace.
 Wipe rims clean, and place prepared lids and rings onto jars finger-tight.
 Process in a water bath canner at a full rolling boil for 15 minutes.